freetv-today/freetv-server/README.md

 - the required PHP dependencies are available;
 - the MariaDB configuration is present and usable;
 - the configured database account has sufficient permissions; and
-- the installation does not already contain an Administrator account.
+- the installation does not already contain a user account.

 ### Initialization Modes